yyasinaslan/angular-easyform/docs/getting-started/configuration/index.md

   provide: EASY_FORM_CONFIG,
   useValue: {
     controls: {
-      // Replace the default text control with a custom one
+      // You can replace the default text control with a custom one
       text: CustomTextComponent,

       // Add a new control